Most of Africa south of the Sahara.

 POINTS OF INTEREST

-- Warthogs have a long, thin mane of course hair that extends from the neck to middle of the back, is interrupted by a bare space, and then continues on to the rump.
+- Warthogs have a long, thin mane of coarse hair that extends from the neck to middle of the back, is interrupted by a bare space, and then continues on to the rump.
 The rest of the body is sparsely covered with bristles.
 Adults are dark brown to black.
 The young are grayish-pink.
 Males are larger than females.
 The males also have more pronounced “warts” and tusks.

 - When warthogs move slowly, their tails hang down and swish at insects.
 When they run, however, their tails are held straight up with the tassel on the end waving as a visual warning to other Warthogs.
 They tend to be right or left-tusked, so wear isuneven.
 The tusks grow continuously.